Judiciary of Indonesia: Judges

-Judges (Indonesian: hakim) are state officials vested with judicial authority to hear cases, resolve disputes, and reach a verdict in civil and criminal cases.
+Judges (hakim) are state officials vested with judicial authority to hear cases, resolve disputes, and reach a verdict in civil and criminal cases.
 Within the Indonesian criminal procedural system, they are one of the most important subjects, aside from the law enforcement, the prosecutors, and the correctional facilities.

-Aside from regular judges, there are ad hoc judges (Indonesian: hakim ad hoc), retired judges who have the judicial experience and skill to be appointed and assigned to hear cases in chambers for a certain period of times.
-They are most prominently assigned to the human rights courts, due to the nature of the cases, which might involve active state and government officials, and the ad hoc judges' authority may eliminate any conflict of interests.
+Aside from regular judges, there are ad hoc judges (hakim ad hoc), retired judges who have the judicial experience and skill to be appointed and assigned to hear cases in chambers for a certain period of times.
+They are integral to Indonesia's judicial system and deployed in specialized courts such as anti-corruption, commercial, and industrial relations courts, appointed from outside the career judiciary based on professional qualifications, integrity, and dedication to justice and human rights.

 Judges decide cases based on statutory law.
 If there is no applicable statutes, judges must apply unwritten law and decide cases with wisdom and full responsibility to God.

 Court staff

-Court clerks (Indonesian: panitera) ran the judicial administrative aspect of the courts.
+Court clerks (panitera) ran the judicial administrative aspect of the courts.
 They keep records of case proceedings, maintain records of cases of their assigned courts, release official copies of court documents, and execute civil case verdicts.
 Sometimes they are assigned to appear in court to help administer the oaths.

-Bailiffs (Indonesian: juru sita) are the official executor of the court orders.
+Bailiffs (juru sita) are the official executor of the court orders.
 They often hand-deliver court orders and summons, execute court seizures and safekeepings of properties and their attached documents, and communicate and cooperate with other agencies regarding their actions.

-Secretaries (Indonesian: sekretaris) ran the non-judicial (general affairs) administrative aspect of the courts.
+Secretaries (sekretaris) ran the non-judicial (general affairs) administrative aspect of the courts.
 They manage the court's assets and its procurement, oversee human resources, and ran the financial affairs of the court.